MinishLab/semhash/README.md

 <summary>  Deduplicate a single dataset </summary>
 <br>

-The following code snippet shows how to deduplicate a single dataset using SemHash (in this example, the train portion of the [AG News dataset](https://huggingface.co/datasets/fancyzhx/ag_news)):
+The following code snippet shows how to deduplicate a single dataset using SemHash (in this example, the train split of the [AG News dataset](https://huggingface.co/datasets/fancyzhx/ag_news)):

 ```python
 from datasets import load_dataset